Trieg/php-helpers/README.md

 >   Published under the GNU GPL v3<br>
 >   Authors: Philippe Archambault, Martijn van der Kleijn, SamBrishes

+This helper class allows you to use the Gravatar API, made by Automaticc (the WordPress developer).
+Originally written for the Frog CMS, taken by the Wolf CMS developers, and a bit extended / updated by me for my "Fox CMS" (a fork of the Wolf CMS).

 `PIT\Kses` - Custom version of KSES Strips Evil Scripts
 -----------------------------------------------------
 >   Written in 2002<br>
 >   Published under the GNU GPL v3<br>
 >   Authors: Ulf Harnhammar, SamBrishes

+The Kses system is a famous (X) HTML validator / sanitizer, which has also been forked by WordPress.
+This is my, little improved, version of the really awesome Kses helper system.

 `PIT\MySQLi` - A MYSQLi wrapper class
 -----------------------------------
 >   Written in 2016<br>
 >   Published under the MIT License

+A MySQLi wrapper class, which provides an easy to use interface and many useful functions and system.
+Perfect to start an own MySQLi-based (content mangement) system.

 `PIT\Neocities` - A small Neocities API Handler
 ---------------------------------------------
 >   Written in 2018<br>
 >   Published under CC0 / Public Domain

+The Neocities API interface handles ... well ... the API interface of Neocities.

 `PIT\PDO` - A PDO wrapper class
 -----------------------------
 >   Written in 2016<br>
 >   Published under the MIT License

+A PDO wrapper class, which provides an easy to use interface and many useful functions and system.
+Perfect to start an own PDO-based (content mangement) system.

 `PIT\Steam` - A small Steam API Handler
 -------------------------------------
 >   Written in 2018<br>
 >   Published under the MIT License

+Another small Steam API interface, which is born as fork of the [Steam Web API](https://github.com/DPr00f/steam-web-api-php) helper by Joao Lopes.

 `PIT\Validate` - A small Validation helper
 ----------------------------------------